Why Should I Pray?

 In regard to my so-called prayer life, it was so jacked up, sometimes I’d pop up out of bed in the middle of the night, having panic attacks because I forgot to pray.“God forgive me!”
 Then I’d say my prayers, “Whew…almost ticked off God there.
 Glad I remembered.
 Thank you God for reminding me.”

 What I didn’t know was that it wasn’t God who was reminding me to freak out and pray.
 It wasn’t God who was trying to legislate our relationship through forceful, repeated begging.
 It was my unrenewed stinking thinking–my mindset.
 I WAS TAUGHT WRONG.
 TERRIBLE EXAMPLES WERE SET FOR ME THROUGH LEGALISTIC PEOPLE, AS WELL AS THROUGH WELL-MEANING CHRISTIANS WHO WERE TAUGHT WRONG TOO.

 I was also taught the lie that God won’t even hear my prayers because, “You got sin in your life, boy!” as if He sticks His fingers in His ears, saying, “La la la la laaaaaaaaaaa,” ignoring the sacrifice Jesus made because I still make mistakes.
-This was coming from the same ignorant Christians who taught me that God will only bless me with money if I give at least ten percent of my money to them.
+This was coming from the same people who taught me that God will only bless me with money if I give at least ten percent of my money to them.

 To top it off, they’d say, “Oh, but that’s just the tithe, you’re simply giving back to God what God has loaned to you.
 Your tithe doesn’t even impress God!
 If you really want to be blessed financially, you’ll give above the tithe, with an offering!
 Only then will God open up the floodgates of heaven and pour out a blessing in which you can’t handle!”
 GARBAGE!